Greetings! My name is Hongjun Wu (吴泓骏 in Chinese), and I’m delighted that you’ve taken the time to visit.

 Photo of me by Yukai Yan in front of the Allen Center at University of Washington, 2021.

-Under the expert mentorship of Claire M. Cowie, Curt Labitzke, and Kim Van Someren, I excelled at the University of Washington School of Art + Art History + Design, achieving a remarkable 3.96 major GPA upon graduation.
+Under the expert mentorship of Claire M. Cowie, Curt Labitzke, and Kim Van Someren, I excelled at the University of Washington School of Art + Art History + Design, achieving a 3.96 major GPA upon graduation.

 My primary focus was on works on paper, which encompassed a diverse array of traditional fine art techniques such as relief printing, woodblock printing, etching, dry point, mono print, book art, and silk screen serigraphy.
 Additionally, I explored non-printmaking mediums like acrylic painting, watercolor, and computer animation.